-We host quarterly forums and training events to help up-skill staff and keep them informed of any changes which impact on their clients’ financial capabilities.
+We host regular forums and training events to help up-skill staff and keep them informed of any changes which impact on their clients’ financial capabilities.

 We have an ‘Ask Wiltshire Money’ service which enables front line staff to contact Wiltshire Money for help finding the appropriate organisations/support for their clients.